Red Lodge, Montana: History

-On September 17, 1851, the United States government signed a treaty with the Crow Nation, ceding the area which now contains Red Lodge, MT to the Crow Indians.
+On September 17, 1851, the United States government signed a treaty with the Crow Nation, confirming control of the area which now contains Red Lodge to the Crow Indians.
 Rich coal deposits were found there in 1866, and gold was discovered nearby in 1870.
 An 1880 treaty between the U.S. government and the Crow allowed the area to be settled starting April 11, 1882.

-The Red Lodge post office was established on Dec 9, 1884 with Postmaster Ezra L. Benton.
+The Red Lodge post office was established on December 9, 1884, with Postmaster Ezra L. Benton.
 A rail line was constructed into town, and coal shipments began in June 1889.
 The boundaries of the Crow Reservation were redrawn October 15, 1892, opening the whole area to settlement.
 From then until the 1930s, coal mining defined the town.

 In the late 19th century, many new settlers came to Red Lodge, MT.
 The majority came from Italy, the British Isles, Finland, Norway, Sweden, Germany, and Austria-Hungary.
 By the mid-1880s, migrants were still outnumbered by large numbers of Native Americans.
 By 1892 the population reached 1,180.

 In 1896, Red Lodge had twenty saloons and, as the library records show, riotous and violent living was characteristic of the town.
 By 1906 the population had grown to 4,000 and by 1911 this had increased to 5,000.

 Red Lodge suffered in the Great Depression, which forced many mines to close.
 To offset this downturn, the manufacture of illegal bootleg liquor, labeled syrup, became an economic mainstay and was sold as far away as Chicago and San Francisco.

 In 1931 work began on the Beartooth Highway linking Red Lodge to Yellowstone National Park; it was officially opened in 1936.

 In 1943 tragedy hit Smith Mine #3 near Bearcreek, the area's largest remaining mine.
 An explosion trapped and killed 74 men with only three of the workers in the mine that day escaping, making it the worst coal mine disaster in Montana's history.
 The mine was shut down shortly thereafter but was reopened in the late 1970s.
 The Red Lodge cemetery contains a memorial.

 The downtown has been redeveloped since the mid-1980s for historic and cultural tourism, as the Red Lodge Commercial Historic District.
 The buildings in downtown Red Lodge fell into disrepair in large part because population had dropped from its 1915 peak of 6,000 people to about 2,000.

 As of 2006, an estimate suggests that the population of Red Lodge may increase from about 1,200 people in the winter to over 1,800 people during the summer tourist season, arriving via the Beartooth Highway.

 Red Lodge was heavily affected by the 2022 Montana floods.